ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-8-2.md

-Conclusion: Encouragement to Apply Agile Sales and Operations Planning Principles in Real Life
+Encouragement to Apply Agile Sales and Operations Planning Principles in Real Life
 ==============================================================================================

 Agile sales and operations planning (S\&OP) principles can greatly improve a company's ability to align with market demands and stay competitive.
 By adopting agile S\&OP, companies can become more flexible and responsive to changes in the marketplace, resulting in improved efficiency, better decision-making, and increased profitability.